 - Spread the buttocks apart, exposing the rectum, and apply the wafer and pouch.
 It may help to have someone help you.
 The device should cover the skin with no gaps or creases.

 - You may need to trim the hair around the rectum to help the wafer stick better to the skin.

 An enterostomal therapy nurse or skin care nurse can provide you with a list of products that are available in your area.

 URINARY INCONTINENCE DEVICES

 Urine collection devices are mainly used by men with urinary incontinence.
-Women are generally treated with medicines and disposable garments such as Depends.
+Women are generally treated with medicines and disposable undergarments.

 The systems for men most often consist of a pouch or condom-like device.
 This device is securely placed around the penis.
 This is often called a condom catheter.
 A drainage tube is attached at the tip of the device to remove urine.
-The drainage tube empties into a storage bag, which can be emptied directly into the toilet.
+This tube empties into a storage bag, which can be emptied directly into the toilet.

 Condom catheters are most effective when applied to a clean, dry penis.
-You may need to trim the hair around the pubic area so the device attaches better.
+You may need to trim the hair around the pubic area for better grip of the device.